kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 - The Metropolitan Police refer me to the Rape Crisis centre in Hornsey.
 - I'm on the waiting list for a therapist.
 I'm told it could take over year to get to the front of the queue.
 - In the meantime, I attend group therapy.
 - It may be the first session I attend.
-As I'm approaching the Rape Crisis building a man approaches me on a bicycle.
+As I'm approaching the Rape Crisis building a man circles me on a bicycle.
 It is Winston M's accomplice from 1989.
 The man I could never remember the name of.
 - He is extremely skinny.
 His legs are like sticks.
 He looks unwell; like he has been doing hard drugs for decades.
 I am in no doubt about who he is.
 - I take my place in the circle.
 - As we begin, the facilitator says to the group of women "just be aware that there could be a police officer here today".